nsquared-team/draw-attention/readme.txt

 1. Create your interactive image.
 We have a [video walkthrough](https://wpdrawattention.com/document/create-your-first-draw-attention-image/) showing how to create the image.

 == Changelog ==

+= 1.9.8 =
+* Improved: User experience for changing featured image
+* Improved: Handle more cases of hash links for hotspots

 = 1.9.7 =
 * Improved: Hide tooltip if there is no title for a hotspot